Questions from Complainant Parties

 Q. How do I file a complaint?

 A. If you are an instructor wishing to report an academic integrity violation, click here.
-If you wish to speak to a staff member before filing a complaint, please contact the Dean of Students office at (907) 474-7317.
+If you wish to speak to a staff member before filing a complaint, please contact the Center for Student Rights and Responsibilities at (907) 474-7317.

 If you would like to report the non-academic behavior of a student, use our online reporting forms.
-Someone from the Dean of Students office will contact you after the report is received.
+Someone from the Center for Student Rights and Responsibilities will contact you after the report is received.
 While you can anonymously report behavior, please note that we are sometimes unable to take any action from anonymous reports.

 Q. What happens after I file a complaint?